newchuyalong/libgdx-learning/Box2d.md

 For more documentation related to Box2D, please visit [box2d.org](http://box2d.org/).
 Any Box2D questions not related to libgdx specifically can best be asked on their forum.

 Since libgdx [1.0 release](http://www.badlogicgames.com/wordpress/?p=3412) Box2D is an extension and no more included in libgdx by default.
-Thus a manually installation is required.
+Thus a manual installation is required.

 ## Table of Contents ##